DevStudenko/EpicBuy/README.md

   - (You can confirm the correct port number in the frontend terminal)

 ## Contribution
-We welcome contributions to improve EpicBuy.
+I welcome contributions to improve EpicBuy.
 Feel free to fork the repository and submit pull requests.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.